G40styBoy/IBSaveEditor/README.md

-# Infinity Blade Save Dumper
+# Infinity Blade Save Editor

-**IBSaveDumper** is a simple tool for handling save file packages for the Infinity Blade Trilogy.
+**IBSaveEditor** is a simple tool for handling save file packages for the Infinity Blade Trilogy.
 It allows you to extract, modify, and repackage save data with ease.

 ---